Blog

 Praiz settings dashboard for automated meeting capture and GDPR call recording compliance.

-After years of "wild west" data collection, mastering GDPR call recording compliance isn't just a hurdle; it's a strategic necessity for any modern sales org.
+After years of looser data collection practices, GDPR call recording compliance is not just a hurdle, it is a baseline requirement for any modern sales organization.

-Analyze the six legal grounds for capturing conversations.
-Most firms lean on consent or legitimate interest.
-But which one actually sticks?
-It depends on your specific commercial operations and risk appetite.
-Compare explicit consent versus legitimate interest.
-Consent is safer but harder to scale in high-volume sales.
-Verify the lawful processing conditions to keep your strategy compliant and legally sound.
+GDPR sets out six lawful bases for processing personal data.
+Most companies rely on consent or legitimate interest, and the right choice depends on your commercial operations and risk appetite.
+Consent is generally safer but harder to scale in high-volume sales, while legitimate interest is more scalable but requires documentation.
+Review the lawful processing conditions to keep your strategy compliant.

-Once you have your legal legs, the next step is talking to your prospects without sounding like a robot or a lawyer.
+Once your legal basis is set, the next step is informing prospects clearly, without sounding scripted or overly legalistic.

-State your recording intent immediately.
-Your purpose must be crystal clear to every caller.
-Avoid hiding behind murky corporate scripts during the initial greeting.
-Audio signals like beeps rarely satisfy full transparency.
-Explicit verbal notification remains the actual gold standard for gdpr call recording compliance.
-Ensure your reps speak the disclaimer before the conversation flows.
-Regulators emphasize the obligationto inform the appellants.
-Follow these strict disclosure rules to maintain trust.
+State your intent to record immediately, and make the purpose clear to every caller rather than hiding it in a vague corporate script.
+Audio signals like beeps rarely satisfy full transparency on their own; explicit verbal notification remains the recommended standard.
+Make sure reps deliver the disclosure before the conversation gets going.
+Regulators stress the obligation to inform the individuals concerned, so follow these disclosure rules to maintain trust.

 Praiz user management interface for secure access control and GDPR accountability.